Poland has not been so deeply humiliated in a long time as during the Tusk-Scholz conference in Warsaw

 The ongoing reparations issue starkly reveals the subordinate and dismal position of Poland's current government in its dealings with Germany, writes editor of Sieci weekly magazine, Jacek Karnowski

-German Chancellor Olaf Scholz, left, and Polish Prime Minister Donald Tusk review the guard of honor before German-Polish inter-governmental consultations in front of Prime Minister Chancellery in Warsaw, Poland, Tuesday, July 2, 2024.
+German Chancellor Olaf Scholz, left, and Polish Prime Minister Donald Tusk review the guard of honor before German-Polish inter-governmental consultations in front of the Prime Minister Chancellery in Warsaw, Poland, Tuesday, July 2, 2024.
 (AP Photo/Czarek Sokolowski)

 By Grzegorz Adamczyk